ranguli/marvis/help/source/installation.rst

 - pb_tool
 - virtualenv

-Compile QGIS
+(Optional) Compile QGIS 3.x
 ------------

+We are compiling QGIS from source because it's helpful to have access to the API code, but mainly because QGIS 3.x is not available in our package manager yet.

 Refer to the QGIS `docs
 <https://github.com/qgis/QGIS/blob/master/INSTALL/>`_ if this overview is too succint.

 .. code-block:: bash

-   # After you've installed the dependencies they list ...
+   # Important: install the dependencies they mention before proceeding.
+   # There are a large number of packages required to compile QGIS.

    cd /usr/local/bin
    sudo ln -s /usr/bin/ccache gcc sudo ln -s /usr/bin/ccache g++